ArielAlvarez-Martinez/hrtfpykit_tutorial_resources/README.md

 # hrtfpykit Tutorial Resources

-This repository contains lightweight companion files used by the [`hrtfpykit`](https://github.com/ArielAlvarez-Martinez/hrtfpykit) tutorials, examples, and documentation.
+This repository stores small resource files used by [`hrtfpykit`](https://github.com/ArielAlvarez-Martinez/hrtfpykit) tutorials, examples, and documentation.
+It provides shared tutorial assets in a separate repository so the main hrtfpykit package stays focused on source code while examples can still reference stable external files.

-The purpose of this repository is to keep tutorial resources separate from the main hrtfpykit Python package.
-This avoids adding example media files to the package itself while still making them easy to clone, download, and reference from tutorials.

 ## Contents